Distribution estimation and change-point estimation for time series via DNN-based GANs: Preliminaries

 \section{Preliminaries}

-In this section, we give the preliminaries about the definition of GANs, the assumptions on the time series, and the architectures of DNNs that we will use to model the generator and discriminator.
+In this section, we first give the preliminaries about the assumptions on the stationary time series we want to study, then introduce the method of DNN-based generative adversarial networks (GANs) to estimate the joint distribution of this time series, and give the assumptions on the architectures of DNNs that we will use to model the generator and discriminator.